danielsmith-eu/meatgifcontrol/README.md

 Bookmarklet for adding GIF control to meatspace.

+Run the bookmarklet, then click on a GIF to start/stop it.

 I used the npm `minifier` package to minify, like this:

     minify --no-comments --output meatgifcontrol.min.js meatgifcontrol.js